-This first objective is the foundation for the Faculty's more specific objectives.
 Concordia has designed its Education program to graduate students who:

-- have met all the requirements for certification as teachers in the Province of Alberta. - 2. will demonstrate the highest possible level of commitment to the teaching profession. - can present a defensible philosophy of teaching that reflects a sensitivity to the needs of students and society and to the requirements of the teaching profession. - 4. can be generalists, i.e., teachers who can instruct effectively in a wide range of subject areas in the elementary school. - possess the organizational and communication skills required for effective teaching.
+- meet all the requirements for certification as teachers in the Province of Alberta. - demonstrate the highest possible level of commitment to the teaching profession and have developed the professional identity of a teacher. - 3. present a defensible philosophy of teaching that reflects a sensitivity to the needs of students and society and to the requirements of the teaching profession. - 4. are generalists, i.e., teachers who can instruct effectively in a wide range of subject areas in the elementary school. - possess the organizational and communication skills required for effective teaching. - demonstrate ethical leadership and provide service to the community.